 With the days being considerably shorter during winter time, one can often neglect the fact that it can get darker much earlier.
 This is especially true when you drive home from work in fading light, and the darkness suddenly creeps up on you, making visibility poor.
 It’s therefore critical that you make sure that your vehicle’s headlights are working properly, and you should also check that you turn them off upon finishing your journey.

 Unfortunately, winter time doesn’t mean that criminals stop working – make sure that you’re protected by purchasing a vehicle tracking device from Cartrack.

-As temperatures around South Africa begin to plummet, we’ve all begun mental and practical preparations for winter, from breaking out blankets and beanies to buying heaters and stocking up on hot chocolate.
+As temperatures around South Africa begin to plummet, we’ve all begun mental and practical preparations for winter.